What Is a Payment Run? | Definition, Scheduling, and AP Controls | Nexus APSkip to content

 How Nexus AP Helps

-Nexus AP optimizes payment runs by prioritizing discount-eligible invoices, grouping by payment method, and flagging invoices approaching due dates.
+Nexus AP optimizes payment runs by prioritizing discount-eligible invoices, grouping by payment method, surfacing invoices approaching due dates, and preserving a complete audit trail from approval through payment release.

 Start Free Trial